claimdocadmin/pjson/direct.md

 </table>

-Valid Example 1:
-     #Domain in NPI-1 or sole proprietor only
+Valid Example for a domain in NPI-2 (for organizations or sole proprietors only):

     {
     "domain"               : "direct.example.com",
     "organization_npi      : 1234567891,
     }

-    #Email in NPI-1 or NPI-2
+Valid example for Email (in NPI-1 or NPI-2)

     {
     "email"               : "jtkirk@direct.example.com",
     "organization_npi      : 1234567890,